 - Remove any “nice-to-have” items from the MVP plan.

 - The goal is learning.

 “As you consider building your own minimum viable product, let this simple rule suffice remove any feature, process, or effort that does not contribute directly to the learning you seek.” – Eric Ries, 2009.

 For tech startups, an MVP could start as simply as creating a landing page or registration form to do online marketing, before building a product.
 We see the increasing importance of building a contact list without product, fund-raising, and customer validation.
 This is a good way to get a sense of customer acquisition costs in the early stages.

 A simple and risk-free start is to begin building a contact list without a product.
-A contact list, landing pages, registration forms or online marketing can be done relatively cheap before building a product.
-Building a list is also valuable for fund-raising, conducting surveys, and gathering feedback.
+A contact list, landing pages, registration forms or online marketing can be done relatively cheaply before building a product.
+Building a list is also valuable for fundraising, conducting surveys, and gathering feedback.
 It is a great way of gaining customer validation.
-Getting a sense of customer acquisition cost and conversion rate is made easier when the ball is already rolling by promoting “Sign up”, “Buy Now” offers.
-In this stage customers are being offered a solution and can purchase by entering a credit card information.
+Getting a sense of customer acquisition cost and conversion rate is made easier when the ball is already rolling by promoting “Sign up”, and “Buy Now” offers.
+In this stage, customers are being offered a solution and can purchase by entering a credit card information.

 Improving the Solution

 Part of improving your startup’s product comes from being aware of competitors, studying their reviews together with those of other existing solutions.
 What are your personal views on existing solutions on the market?
 What do you dislike?
 By taking notes of missing intuitive elements such as glitchy webpages, too many emails being sent, or difficulty sharing files across users, etc., founders can create a superior product.